finagolfin/swift-android-sdk/README.md

 stdlib and corelibs require some libraries like libicu, that I pulled from the prebuilt library packages used by the Termux app which are built against Android API 24.
 Specifically, I downloaded the libicu, libicu-static, libc++, libcurl, and libxml2 packages from the [Termux package repository](http://dl.bintray.com/termux/termux-packages-24/) (the package URLs are obfuscated with an extra colon before the filename, remove it and you should be able to download them).

-I unpacked each one with `ar x libicu_67.1_aarch64.deb; tar xf data.tar.xz` and moved the resulting files to the SDK directory:
+I unpacked each one with `ar x libicu_67.1_aarch64.deb; tar xf data.tar.xz` and moved the resulting files to a newly-created SDK directory:
 ```
 mkdir swift-android-aarch64-24-sdk
 mv data/data/com.termux/files/usr swift-android-aarch64-24-sdk